anjrew/dji-tello-playground/README.md

 Replace <script_name> with the script you wish to run.

-There is also the [face tracking](./src/face_tracking) section with its own [readme](./src/face_tracking/README.md) on how to install the additional dependancies for those scripts.
+There is also the [face tracking](./src/face_tracking) section with its own [readme](./src/face_tracking/README.md) on how to install the additional dependencies for those scripts.

 For using controllers with the drone see the [joysticks](./src/joysticks) section [README](./src/joysticks/README.md).